harrysolovay/state-mint/README.md

 }

-// 'mint' function takes in an object with keyed store classes...
+// 'mint' takes in an object with keyed store classes... mint({ counter: Counter })
-// minting (initializing) your stores (returns a 'connect' function) const connect = mint({ counter: Counter })

-// create a component that uses the counter stores const App = (props) => {
+// once the store has been initialized ^, use mint again to wrap a component that uses the counter store const App = mint((props) => {

   const { $: { counter }} = props
   const { state: { count }, increment, decrement } = counter